-If you have property in the route corridor, you will receive communications about the project by mail and you will be invited to public open house meetings.
+If you have property along the preliminary route, you will receive communications about the project by mail and you will be invited to public open house meetings.
 If you own property on the final route that is approved by the Minnesota Public Utilities Commission, a project team member will contact you and begin the process for obtaining an easement on your property for the project's right-of-way needs.
 A right-of-way is a strip of land used for a specific purpose such as the construction, operation and maintenance of a road or transmission line and it is typically secured in the form of an easement.
 The easement is the document allowing Minnesota Power and Great River Energy the right to use the portion of your property for the transmission line project's needs.
 More information on the easement process will be made available when we have a better idea of what our proposed route will be.

-What is the route corridor?
+What is a preliminary route?

-The route corridor is a narrowed area being considered for the power line.
-We developed the route corridor based on where the new power line will need to connect into substations, input gathered during our fall 2022 stakeholder workshops and the opportunity to route near existing utility corridors and land already being used for power lines.
-The route corridor is narrower than the original study area, and wider than the 150-foot right of way that will be needed for the construction, operation and maintenance of the line.
-The next step in route development will be to define route alternatives within the route corridor.
+The preliminary route is a narrowed area within the route corridor being considered for the power line.
+We developed the preliminary route based on where the new power line will need to connect into substations, input gathered during our stakeholder workshops and phase 1 public open houses, and the opportunity to route near existing utility corridors and land already being used for power lines.
+Using public input, we'll develop the proposed route for the Certificate of Need and Route Permit application from the preliminary route.